 F. hepatica is the sheep and cattle liver fluke.
 Incidental human fascioliasis, acquired by eating watercress contaminated by sheep or cattle dung, occurs in Europe, Africa, China, and South America but is rare in the US.

 In acute infection, immature flukes migrate through the intestinal wall, the peritoneal cavity, the liver capsule, and the parenchyma of the liver before entering the biliary ducts where they mature to adulthood in about 3 to 4 months.
+The adults lay eggs, which are passed through the bile ducts into the duodenum and then out in the stool.

-Acute infection can cause abdominal pain, hepatomegaly, nausea, vomiting, intermittent fever, urticaria, eosinophilia, malaise, and weight loss due to liver damage.
+Acute infection can cause abdominal pain, hepatomegaly, nausea, vomiting, intermittent fever, urticaria, malaise, and weight loss due to liver damage.

 Pharyngeal fascioliasis that results in dysphagia has been reported after consumption of infected raw liver in the Middle East; this infection is called halzoun.

-Antibody detection assays are useful in
+Antibody detection assays are particularly useful in

 Loss of detectable antibodies occurs 6 to 12 months after cure.